Step aside humble meat pie because Australia’s South West is all about the gourmet goodies.

 Good news: you can feast on seafood year-round in the South West.
 Hit up the region in summer, and you’ll find an abundance of blue swimmer crab, rock lobster, snapper, abalone, and fresh-water marron.
 Visit when the countryside is green, and the temperature prompts the stoking of a cosy wood fire, and dhufish, snapper, blue swimmer crab, and trout are more likely to be on the menu.
 If it’s those famous Albany rock oysters or Australian salmon that you’re chasing, save your visit for autumn.

 Recreational fishing is encouraged in the South West, but only when all licensing requirements are fulfilled, and quotas are adhered to.
 If you’re not into fishing and would prefer to skip straight to the dining part, there are plenty of local eateries to get your seafood fix.
 Try booking dinner at Cape Lodge, Howard Park, or Blue Manna for an exquisite evening dining on high-end dishes like butter-poached Pemberton marron or steamed Augusta dhufish dumplings.
-Call into Peaceful Bay Fish and Chips for something more casual and feast on beer-battered whiting and $10.00 worth of chips.
+Call into Peaceful Bay Fish and Chips for something more casual and feast on their sustainably line caught local fresh fish.

 Name a more iconic duo than wine and cheese.
 Thankfully, you don’t have to go far to find the perfect dairy accompaniment for your newly acquired bottle of South West wine.
 Soft, hard, mild, stinky, or blue; whichever way you prefer your cheese, the South West has an option for you.